Third Avenue Kiteboarding/Sailboarding Camera Site

 3rd Ave Weather Instrument

-EFI has graciously agreed to support a weather instrument on their roof.
+XXX has graciously agreed to support a weather instrument on their roof.
 The permanent link is below.
 This

 is a Flash site and the readings are updated approximately every 15 seconds.
 There have been several questions